linuxboot/heads-wiki/Installing-Heads.md

 the existing pin (`123456`).
 Follow the other prompts and eventually you should have a key in `/media/gnupg/`.

-Create a single file containing the public key and the private key stubs for this Yubikey (the secret key lives only in the Yubikey).
+Create a single file containing the public key for this Yubikey (the secret key lives only in the Yubikey).

 ```
 gpg --homedir=/media/gnupg/ --export -a > /media/gnupg/public.key
-gpg --homedir=/media/gnupg/ --export-secret-keys -a > /media/gnupg/private_stub.key
-cat /media/gnupg/private_stub.key /media/gnupg/public.key > /media/gnupg/concatenated.key
 ```

 Adding your PGP key